Sl4ck3r2/Atestat/README.md

 Backend

-Create an .env file as in the example .env.example with the password from the postgres database and the key with which the token will be encrypted both as string.
+Create an .env file as in the example .env.example where REACT_DATABASE_PASSWORD represents the password from the PostgresSQL database, and TOKEN_KEY represents the key after which the token will be encrypted after logging in.
+Both variables will want to be of string type.
 Run nodemon server.js.

 Frontend